 After you’ve decided when and how you’ll be serving your board, figure on 1 to 2 ounces of both meat and cheese per person.

 Choosing the meats and cheeses.

-After I’ve places all the main components around the board, and I’m pleased with how it looks, I’ll add the extras like a small bowl of olives and something sweet like honey or fig jam.
-Apricot jam would be lovely on a spring board.
+After I’ve placed all the main components around the board, and I’m pleased with how it looks, I’ll add the extras, like a small bowl of olives and something sweet like honey or jam.

 Dried fruit and nuts can be layered next.
 Add green or red grapes cut into manageable pieces.
 I like to imagine how many grapes someone might want.
 They can be layered to look like a bigger bunch.

-Finally add sprigs of fresh herbs.
-BUT nothing should go on a board this isn’t edible, so don’t add holly because it’s festive.
+Finally, add sprigs of fresh herbs.
+BUT nothing should go on a board that isn’t edible, so don’t add holly because it’s festive.
 It’s also poisonous.

 Assembling a charcuterie board is one of the most relaxing jobs, it’s almost like making art, no two are ever alike!